 Step 2 — Create a Snowflake role and grant permissions

-Create a new role with the permissions required to load your data into the newly-created warehouse:
+Create a new role with the permissions required to load your data into the newly created warehouse:

 CREATE ROLE CHARTMOGUL; GRANT USAGE ON WAREHOUSE CHARTMOGUL_WAREHOUSE TO ROLE CHARTMOGUL; GRANT USAGE ON DATABASE CHARTMOGUL_DATA TO ROLE CHARTMOGUL; GRANT CREATE SCHEMA ON DATABASE CHARTMOGUL_DATA TO ROLE CHARTMOGUL; GRANT ALL ON ALL SCHEMAS IN DATABASE CHARTMOGUL_DATA TO ROLE CHARTMOGUL;